Introduction

 c) Regulatory Compliance Checks

-Strict compliance standards govern industries like energy, healthcare, finance, and data analytics.
+Strict compliance standards govern industries like renewable energy, healthcare, finance, and data analytics.
 Periodic Technical Due Diligence checks are essential to ensure that the technology adheres to the requisite laws and regulations.
 This not only helps in avoiding legal repercussions but also boosts the company’s credibility in the market.

 d) Preparing for an IPO